 I am a highly experienced teacher of the Alexander Technique, having maintained a private practice and taught in conservatoires and colleges for 30 years in London, Manchester and Cheshire.
 I have worked with people of all ages and from all backgrounds.

-Peter Bloch trained as a teacher of the Alexander Technique with Walter Carrington (who was trained by Alexander in the 1930s) at the Constructive Teaching Centre in London.
-For many years, both before and after his training, he studied extensively with almost all of the surviving teachers who had trained with F.M.
+I trained as a teacher of the Alexander Technique in London with Walter Carrington, who was trained by Alexander in the 1930s.
+For many years, both before and after my training, I studied extensively with almost all of the surviving teachers who had trained with F.M.
 Alexander himself.

-Peter is a teaching member of the Society of Teachers of the Alexander Technique (STAT) of 27 years’ standing, and is bound by the Society’s published Code of Professional Conduct and Competence.
+I am a teaching member of the Society of Teachers of the Alexander Technique (STAT) of 30 years’ standing, and am bound by the Society’s published Code of Professional Conduct and Competence.

 Membership of the Society requires the possession of professional indemnity insurance and an enhanced disclosure DBS (previously CRB) certificate together with barred lists checks for the protection of children and vulnerable adults.